 Surviving Graduation: 5 Tips to Keep Up Job Hunt Motivation

-Below, I’ve put together 5 simple tips to keep up job hunt motivation over the next couple of months, and help you stay motivated while you navigate the dreaded job hunt
+In this blog post, I’ve put together 5 simple tips to keep up job hunt motivation over the next couple of months- and help you stay motivated while you navigate the dreaded job hunt

 Stay positive!